 There are more examples in the IRS notice, but you get the idea.
 Old school is now the same school, just make sure you disconnect the meal from the entertainment.
 And no boosting the meal bill to reduce the entertainment bill just to be able to deduct it- “this hot dog cost $100, but it came with a free baseball ticket.”
 Ummm… Nope!
 See #5 above.

 - You can deduct 50% for meals with employees when business is discussed.
 Common deduction when you add your spouse on payroll (and he or she actually does work).

 - You can deduct 50% of the cost of transportation to and from the venue where the meal is consumed.
-Denver to Aspen on United to eat at Jimmy’s.
-Seems reasonable, and the meatloaf is unbelievable (who uses Kobe beef for meatloaf?)!
+Denver to Aspen on United to eat at Ellina or Campo De Fiori.
+Yum!
+Seems reasonable.

 For business discussions during a meal, you must have a clear business goal in mind, the discussion must be substantive beyond casual conversation, and you must have an expectation of income or benefit to your business from the meeting.
 The meeting’s main purpose should be business related with the eating of food being incidental or secondary.

 Entertainment has been removed from Section 274 thanks to the Tax Cuts and Jobs Act.
 Here is a short list of the entertainment activities where the IRS would historically deny a business conversation effectively took place- nightclubs, theaters, sporting events, large social gatherings, hunting or fishing trips, pleasure boating, and Yes, golf outings.
 The theory is simple- you must be discussing business matters, and in the eyes of the IRS these activities don’t allow for that.
 Not our argument, so don’t blame us.